MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Ablation Study on Conditioning Signals

 Table \ref{tab:ablation} presents an ablation study clarifying the contribution of each conditioning signal to MIDI-SAG controllability.
 We observe that the scores are highest when the model is conditioned only on non-audio inputs.
 In this setting, the model is freed from reconciling with ambiguous reference audio, allowing it to strictly follow the remaining time-varying conditions.
 However, this simplification can introduce acoustic abruptness detectable by listeners, whereas the reference audio helps smooth transitions.

-Further analysis reveals redundancy in harmonic conditions: removing the key condition has a negligible impact, whereas removing the chord condition greatly lowers both Chord F1 and Key Accuracy.
+Removing the chord condition greatly lowers both Chord F1 and Key Accuracy.
 This suggests the model derives the key implicitly from the chord progression.
-Conversely, excluding the vocal pitch contour leads to a performance drop across all metrics, indicating that SAG relies heavily on this condition for temporal and harmonic grounding.}
+Conversely, excluding the vocal pitch contour leads to a performance drop across all metrics, indicating that SAG relies heavily on this condition for temporal and harmonic grounding.